 You can be the biggest WordPress security expert in the world, it won’t matter one bit if your hosting company gets compromised.
 Hosting your own websites?
-Good luck with the Heartbleed bug, that affected the whole Internet for 3 years before someone noticed it.
+Good luck with the Heartbleed bug, that affected the whole Internet for 3 years before someone even realized it’s existence.

 The fight is won or lost far away from witnesses—behind the lines, in the gym and out there on the road, long before I dance under those lights.